jonyesno/web-tty-ssh/README.md

 Step CA to use the token issued to OAuth2Proxy.
-Dex [provides a facility for cross-client tokens](https://dexidp.io/docs/custom-scopes-claims-clients/#cross-client-trust-and-authorized-party) which in theory removes the need for using the client details, but these tokens fail Step CA's audience checks.
+Dex [provides a facility for cross-client tokens](https://dexidp.io/docs/custom-scopes-claims-clients/#cross-client-trust-and-authorized-party) which in theory removes the need for reusing the client details, but these tokens fail Step CA's audience checks.

 Having WeTTY SSH into the user's account is a weird, but likely ok, solution to